 It is hoped that these standards will be used for a range of purposes, and not just as part of the regulatory process.
-They may be used by providers of crèches in considering the standard of care provided, as an aid in the induction and training of staff and to provide guidance when a person wishes to provide a crèche.
+They may be used by providers of pre-school care in considering the standard of care provided, as an aid in the induction and training of staff and to provide guidance when a person wishes to provide pre-school care.

 The standards focus on achievable outcomes for children under the age of five and their parents.
 They are grouped under a series of key topics.
-Each standard deals with a particular aspect and is preceded by a statement of the outcome intended to be achieved by the crèche provider.
+Each standard deals with a particular aspect and is preceded by a statement of the outcome intended to be achieved by the pre-school care provider.